InterfaceHive/interface-hive-web/README.md

 # InterfaceHive-Web

 InterfaceHive is a platform that connects project owners with contributors, making it easier for people to access opportunities to contribute to open source or real-world applications.
 The platform enables users in need of assistance to receive contributions from multiple collaborators through an intuitive web interface.
-Hello
 ## Table of Contents

 - [Project Overview](#project-overview)